obitouka/InstagramPrivSniffer/README.md

 <br>

 ## USAGE:
-Navigate to the InstagramPrivSniffer directory, open a terminal, and run it to display the help menu and available CLI arguments.:
+Navigate to the InstagramPrivSniffer directory, open a terminal and run it to display the help menu and available CLI arguments:

     python main.py -h